googleapis/google-auth-library-java/README.md

 There are two ways to generate downscoped tokens using a
 CredentialAccessBoundary:

-* Server-side: Uses the `DownscopedCredentials` class.
-Each time a downscoped token is needed, the client makes a call to the Security Token Service (STS).
-  This is suitable for applications that require downscoped tokens infrequently, or applications that reuse a single downscoped credential many times.
+* **Server-side (using `DownscopedCredentials`):** The client calls the Security Token Service (STS) each time a downscoped token is needed.
+This is suitable for applications where the Credential Access Boundary rules change infrequently or when a single downscoped credential is reused many times.
+A key consideration is that every rule change requires a new call to the STS.

-* Client-side: Uses the `ClientSideCredentialAccessBoundaryFactory` class.
-This approach minimizes calls to STS.
-The client retrieves necessary cryptographic material once and then generates multiple downscoped tokens locally.
-This is more efficient for applications that need to generate many unique downscoped tokens.
+* **Client-side (using `ClientSideCredentialAccessBoundaryFactory`):** The client retrieves cryptographic material once and then generates multiple downscoped tokens locally.
+This minimizes calls to the STS and is more efficient when Credential Access Boundary rules change frequently, as the client doesn't need to contact the STS for each rule change.
+This is also more efficient for applications that need to generate many *unique* downscoped tokens.
 #### Server-side CAB

 The `DownscopedCredentials` class can be used to produce a downscoped access